andy-byers/CalicoDB/doc/doc.md

     // Size of the page cache in bytes.
     .cache_size = 0x200000,

-    // Store the WAL segments in a separate location.
+    // Store the WAL file in a nonstandard location.
 The directory "location" must already exist.
-    // WAL segments will look like "/location/calicodb_wal_#", where # is the segment ID.
+    .wal_filename = "/location/calicodb_wal",

-    .wal_prefix = "/location/calicodb_wal_",
+    // Write info log messages to this calicodb::Sink *.
     .info_log = nullptr,

     // This can be used to inject a custom Env implementation. (see the tools::FakeEnv class in
-    // tools/tools.h for an example that stores its files in memory).
+    // tools/env_helpers.h for an example that stores its files in memory).
     .env = nullptr,
 };